The 19 types of envelope for a million different messages

 (also available in pocket and wallet) Probably the most common consumer envelope (C5).
 If you unfold it, you’ve essentially got a square folded in at the corners, with the last flap left unstuck to allow you to fill it and seal it.
 These are the most common high-volume production and most common are C6 and DL.

-Diamond high cut
+high cut

 For a bit of extra security, this variation of the Diamond Flap adds an extra level of privacy by hiding the contents after opening.
 It retains the diamond-shaped flap that offers a slightly more attractive presentation for B2C communications.

-DL Wallet
+DL wallet

 Designed to take a A4 letter folded into three, the wallet is instantly recognisable as a business letter.
 Typically, brown or white depending on its content.